Mattlister/FilmDBMain/README.md

 * A nice clean UX multi page designed site.
 Choose your option and start your journey.
 Show others what you love and help to share that with them.

+* For cloning this project from Github:

+1. Choose the following link:
+2. Under repository name, select "Clone or download"
+3. You'll see Clone in the HTTPs section, copy the URL for the repository.
+4. In your own IDE, open Git Bash.
+5. Change the current working directory to your location of choice where you'd like the directory to be made.
+6. Type the command git clone, and then paste the URL copied in step 3.
+7. Then Press Enter and your local clone will be created.

+### I used default commands to push to Github such as:

+* git status when checking what needed uploading.
+* git commit -m "" with the named update between the quotes for anyone reading what changes I made.
+A short piece of info helps understand
+* the changes I make.
+* git push -u origin master which then pushes my update and I then need to enter my username and password for security.

 ### Credits